pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 ## <a id="deactivate"></a>Deactivating TLS for ingress

-Even though it is discouraged, you can deactivate the ingress issuer by setting `shared.ingress_issuer: ""`.
+While VMware does not recommend it, you can deactivate the ingress issuer by setting `shared.ingress_issuer: ""`.
 As a result, components consider TLS for ingress to be deactivated.

 ## <a id="override"></a>Overriding TLS for components

 You can override TLS settings for each component.
-In your TAP values file a component's configuration takes precedence over `shared` values.
+In your Tanzu Application Platform values file a component's configuration takes precedence over `shared` values.
 For more information about which components have ingress and how to configure them, see [components](../../../components.hbs.md).

 >**Note** The approaches can be mixed; use a shared ingress issuer, but